Pizzosta/my-mern-app/Yet to implement.md

 Only admin should delete a user

-Active bids cant be edited
+Active bids cant be edited or deleted

 Indexing of the product controllers